Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Methods

-\textbf{Imbalance between initial and final ramping phase.} As explained above, the pre-processing step allow us to remove either the initial map $S$ or final map $M$ from the data.
-Subsequently, we can treat the diagonal phase accumulation of the remaining map in the post-processing but its non-diagonal, real orthogonal part remains a systematic error.
-A priori it is unclear which one of the two maps is more beneficial to remove in order to reduce the systematic error.
+\paragraph*{Imbalance between initial and final ramping phase.} As explained above, the pre-processing step allow us to remove either the initial map $S$ or final map $M$ from the data, {while we can only find a diagonal orthogonal estimate of the remaining map.} A priori it is unclear which one of the two maps should be removed in order to reduce the systematic error more.

 We have already treated the initial and final ramping phases on a different footing, however.
 The reason for this is rooted in the specifics of the ramping of the couplers compared to the qubits.
 The couplers need to be ramped from their idle frequencies to provide the desired target frequencies of $20$\,MHz.
 This is why we expect the time scale of the initial ramping to be mainly determined by the couplers, namely the delay until they arrive around the target frequency and the time it takes to stabilize at the target frequency.
 In contrast, the final ramping map becomes effectively diagonal as soon as the couplers are again out of the MHz regime.
 We therefore expect that the initial map has a sizeable non-diagonal orthogonal component, whereas the final map is approximately diagonal.